iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

 Variable definitions are bound and lowered.
-Function definitions are not bound correctly yet, and are not lowered.
+Function definitions are bound as definitions of lambdas and rely on `lambda` support for lowering.

 ## Assignments